sympy/sympy/doc/src/modules/solvers/solveset.rst

 What are the general methods employed by solveset to solve an equation?
 -----------------------------------------------------------------------

+..
+Remember to change this part when the new solver is implemented.

  Solveset uses various methods to solve an equation, here is a brief overview of the methodology: